Wolf-Dieter Heiss

-Wolf-Dieter Heiss (born 31 December 1939) is an Austrian neuroscientist, Director of the Department of Neurology, University of Cologne and of Department of General Neurology at the Max-Planck-Institute for Neurlogical Research, Cologne (Germany).
+Wolf-Dieter Heiss (born 31 December 1939) is an Austrian neuroscientist, director of the department of neurology, University of Cologne and of department of general neurology at the Max-Planck-Institute for Neurological Research, Cologne (Germany).

 Wolf-Dieter Heiss was born in Zell am See, Austria.
 He was educated in Vienna and received his medical degree there in 1965.
-After training and initial work at the Department of Neurology of the University of Vienna followed several research appointments in the United States and in Sweden:
+After training and initial work at the department of neurology of the University of Vienna followed several research appointments in the United States and in Sweden: